rtmigo/xrandom_dart/README.md

 ``` dart
 final random = Xoshiro256pp();
 ```
-You want a trillion integers in a non-repeating sequence quickly:
+You want a trillion integers in a non-repeating sequence fast:
 ``` dart
 final random = Xorshift64();
 ```